jouellnyc/Cloud-Wifi-Visibility/cloud-wifi-visibility/README.md

 Considering that CPU of the device is significantly upgraded (dual core), it was worth it for me to do this.
 Also it is WiFi 6 capable so, has the future in mind.
 More Details here: https://dongknows.com/tp-link-archer-ax50-review/

-## A word on Pi hole and the overall setup.
+## A word on Pi hole and Redundancy.
 As you can see in the diagram , I am using two Raspberry Pi's.
 That's not needed -- the reason I am doing this is for the sake of redundancy.
-If one pi were to go down I could fail Services over to the other or do physical swap, depending on the damage.
+If one pi were to go down I could fail Services over to the other or do a physical swap, depending on the damage.

 That being the case I'm also striving for additional speed here -- I'm taking the second Raspberry Pi and making it the primary DNS recursive resolver, where is the first Raspberry Pi a is primarily doing IP NAT  and routing, but also listed as the second DNS resolver for the clients.
+DNS is easy to achieve redundancy, IPtables is a physical swap :).

+I also am using hostapd on the second Raspberry Pi to offer a Wi-Fi SID/ESS should the Wi-Fi capabilities of the AX50 fail.
+In my experience that is a certainty about ten thousand times more likely than the actual physical device or the ethernet components failing.
+The performance of hostapd on the second pi is less than the ax50 but it's better than nothing for sure.

+Most Wi-Fi clients on Android or iOS fell very gracefully over to whatever pre setup wif network is still available --  I have set that up on each of the clients.

 Pi hole is doing a nice job in speeding up my network by blocking a lot of Ad Networks:
 ![pi-hole](pi-hole.png)